Listen to the podcast

 After meeting God in the wilderness, I began to see with a different set of eyes.
 He was creatively working in me to bring shape to my “theology of suffering worldview” (Philippians 2:12-13).

 How could I serve Him well in His world without sympathizing with my Savior and with other sufferers?
-The Lord wanted me to see differently.
+The Lord wanted me to see things differently.

-The Lord took away everything that was dear to me.
+The Lord took away everything dear to me.
 I was single, fatherless, penniless, and homeless, with no future hope of restoration on any front, or even a future that would be any different from my present darkness.

 What I could not see, what I was afraid to see, and what I refused to see was the Lord.
 I did not want to look at Him.
 To look at God in the crucible of suffering was to stare into my death (Luke 22:42).
 That is when it first dawned on me; here is my epiphany.